Alzheimer's & Dementia Care

 Dementia is a group of cognitive and psychological symptoms affecting memory, thinking and social abilities.
 As changes in the brain progress, declines in thinking skills, reasoning and behavior affect a person's ability to function independently.

 Alzheimer's disease is the most common cause of progressive dementia.
 A few conditions that cause symptoms of dementia are reversible, but most types of dementia, like Alzheimer's, cause permanent brain changes, and worsen over time.

 Symptoms of dementia vary greatly.
 If you are noticing changes in thinking, behavior or memory, seek a professional evaluation.
 Early diagnosis allows for the best plan of care.

 Whether you are providing hands-on care or participating in making care decisions, AgingCare has resources to help.
 Browse our collection of informative articles, Alzheimer’s Q&A, and dementia discussions.
 Find the support of other dementia caregivers in AgingCare’s online Caregiver Forum -a community of caregivers who truly understand.

 Alzheimer's & Dementia Articles

-10 Warning Signs of Alzheimer's and Dementia
+10 Signs of Alzheimer’s Disease and Other Dementias

 Early Diagnosis of Alzheimer’s Is Crucial for Effective Planning and Treatment